DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 * **Data:** The compressed data itself.

 ### Format
 **Format** is an array of 16-bit length-prefixed strings, used to specify information about the format of the encoded data.
 The field starts with the **Format Length**, an unsigned 16-bit integer specifying the number of elements in the array; unlike the length-prefixed strings themselves, a 0-value in the **Format Length** means that there really are zero elements.
+Format elements are case-sensitive.

 Some elements in **Format** require more information than just the current value in order to behave properly.
 For example, the `AES` element specifies that the archive is AES-encrypted, but does not indicate the key size.
 The next element or elements must be used as *parameters* for that element, which is thus known as a *parameterized element*.
 Format elements should have a length no greater than 256 UTF-8 bytes because I mean seriously c'mon.
 Parameters may be any length between 1 and 65536 UTF-8 bytes inclusive, depending on the requirements of the parameterized element.